This post may contain affiliate links. Please see my full disclosure for details.

 We absolutely adored this recipe.
 It filled our hearts with warmth and nostalgia.
 The addition of rum-soaked raisins elevates it, lending a touch of sophistication.
 Furthermore, I’ve incorporated layers of butter and sugar between the delicate sheets of phyllo pastry, adding a luxurious and elegant touch to the apple strudel.

-IMPORTANT NOTE: This recipe was updated on 9/21/23, to include a step-by-step tutorial video, explanations for key ingredients, answers to the most frequently asked questions and more Pro Chef Tips.
+IMPORTANT NOTE: This recipe was updated on 9/11/24, to include make-ahead and storage instructions, and more Pro Chef Tips.

 Table of Contents